Traffic Tickets in El Paso

 If you get a speeding or traffic ticket, there are multiple ways to dismiss it.
 One way is to simply pay the fine.
 The citation you receive will have instructions on the back on how to mail in your payment.
 Oftentimes, the fine is quite expensive, so this may not be the best option.
 You could also plead guilty or no contest in court and pay it, but that still can be rather expensive.
 Your third option is to plead guilty in court and opt to take a defensive driving course to reduce the amount of the fine.
 While you won’t have to pay such a hefty fine, you’ll have to take a course that’ll eat up a lot of your time.
 Even though it might be your best option out of the three, it’s not always available.
 Your best bet is to hire a traffic ticket lawyer.

 When you hire a ticket dismissal attorney, it’s safer to plead not guilty in court.
 Pleading not guilty requires you to appear in court before a judge.
 If you win the case, your charges will be dropped, you won’t have to pay any fees, and your insurance rates and points won’t go up.
 Aaronson Law Firm is dedicated to helping you get your traffic tickets dismissed.
 Everyone makes mistakes, and sometimes those mistakes involve traffic violations.
 So if you’re one of the many who has been caught speeding or making illegal U-turns, call the Aaronson Law Firm.
-We can help you take care of the ticket in no time.
+We can help you take care of the ticket in no time, contact us today.